 Brown Sugar: Enhances the overall sweetness of the dish and gives a hint of caramel flavor.
 Choose to leave out this ingredient if you’d like a less sweet bowl of oats or would like to use a whole foods option, such as dates or raisins.

 Water: Water is used to cook the oats and helps to soften them.
 It also helps to create a creamy texture in the oats as they cook.
-If you’d like a richer oatmeal, use a plant-based milk (like cashew or almond) instead, either sweetened or unsweetened.
+If you’d like a richer oatmeal, use a plant-based milk (like cashew milk or almond milk) instead, either sweetened or unsweetened.

 How To Cook Steel Cut Oats On The Stovetop